fivepandasna/CanvaProElements/README.md

 Currently elements will only download in their original colours
 </details>

-## NOTE: The extension isn't currently functional and shouldn't be downloaded as all it does is scrape images
+## NOTE: The extension isn't currently functional and shouldn't be downloaded.
+Version 3 testing.

 ### Project Goals
 <details>